So you have the perfect product idea.

 You have validated the product market fit, you have the perfect tech team on board and you have all the necessary resources to execute the project.

-But have you checked if your product’s design is user-centred?
+But have you checked if your product’s design is user-centered?

-Simply put, user-centred design is ensuring that the user interface of your product is easy to use and as intuitive as possible.
-It is the in-depth analysis and execution of each element that your user sees, taps, clicks or uses.
+Simply put, user-centered design ensures that the user interface of your product is easy to use and as intuitive as possible.
+It is the in-depth analysis and execution of each element that your user sees, taps, clicks, or uses.

 It is a time-taking process but putting in the hard work while designing the UI/UX has huge long-term benefits.

-So, how do you ensure that your product has a user-centred design?
+So, how do you ensure that your product has a user-centered design?

 You follow a certain set of guidelines to make sure that the product is user-friendly.

-After building dozens of apps over the years, here are some of the key principles we follow when ensuring user-centred design:
+After building dozens of apps over the years, here are some of the key principles we follow when ensuring user-centered design: